Nick-bit233/ChuAeani/README.md

   - **Note: This project only functions as a tool, it does not provide or store any text and media resource files.
 The developer of this project is not responsible for any such files uploaded by the user.**
 - Support custom conversion settings, implemented:
   - [x] Slide vertical position option (Ground/Sky)
-  - [x] Convert Slide to purple snake (red and blue overlap to replace hand sequence recognition)
+  - [x] Convert Slide to purple Arc (red and blue overlap to let Arceae ignore hand recognition)
-  - [x] Convert AIR-Hold to purple snake
+  - [x] Convert AIR-Hold to purple Arc
-  - [x] Add black line and arrow decoration to converted AIR
+  - [x] Add black traces and arrow decorations to converted AIR
-  - [ ] Add more optional AIR black line decoration styles: down arrow, left/right arrow, etc.
+  - [ ] Add more optional AIR black trace decoration styles: down arrow, left/right arrow, etc.
-  - [x] More AIR conversion options (e.g. up slide snake instead of sky key)
+  - [x] More AIR conversion options (e.g. up slide Arc instead of ArcTap)
-  - [x] Optional AIR-Action conversion style (none/black line/red Arc)
+  - [x] Optional AIR-Action conversion style (none/Traces/different Arcs)
-  - [x] Optional Flick conversion style (Tap/ArcTap/blue Arc)
+  - [x] Optional Flick conversion style (Tap/ArcTap/different Arcs)
-  - [ ] Convert Tap-key type longer than 2 to the variable-length sky key in `HIVEMIND INTERLINKED`
+  - [ ] Convert Tap-like note whose width longer than 2 to the variable-length ArcTap showing in `HIVEMIND INTERLINKED`
   - [ ] Overlapping note detection and automatic filtering
-  - [ ] Overlapping Hold/Slide snake detection and automatic filtering
+  - [ ] Overlapping Hold/Arc detection and automatic filtering
 - Future work
   - [ ] Generate preview image of converted beatmap
   - [ ] UMIGURI format support (maybe)